ethanrosswomack/Sarasota/source/voyagers_vol2/chapter_7.md

 Race Muvarians and descendants of the present human races live there now in a Zeta-ruled society, controlled by Frequency Fence and Holographic Insert technology.
 These events are taking place now, in that future time-space coordinate.
-In order for the Zetas to retain control over that society, they have trav- eled backward through time to Earth’s present.
-Humanity’s upcoming opportu- nity for accelerated evolution between 2012-2017 AD poses a direct threat to the Zetas’ ability to retain control of that society.
-If 8% of present day humans are able to successfully take this evolutionary leap, the humans of 4230 AD-6443 AD will be set free from the Zeta Collective Mind Frequency Fence through which they are presently controlled in their space-time coor- dinate.
+In order for the Zetas to retain control over that society, they have traveled backward through time to Earth’s present.
+Humanity’s upcoming opportunity for accelerated evolution between 2012-2017 AD poses a direct threat to the Zetas’ ability to retain control of that society.
+If 8% of present day humans are able to successfully take this evolutionary leap, the humans of 4230 AD-6443 AD will be set free from the Zeta Collective Mind Frequency Fence through which they are presently controlled in their space-time coordinate.
 The Zetas do not want this to occur.
-    The Zetas’ original Earth agenda involved first creating Zeta-human hybrid strains that could comfortably thrive on Earth.
+    The Zetas’ original Earth agenda involved ﬁrst creating Zeta-human hybrid strains that could comfortably thrive on Earth.
 In the second phase of their plan, they intended to make sure that the grids of Earth and Tara did not merge during the 2012-2017 half-cycle point.
 By stopping this event,